There was an issue with your input

-- Information presented herein is for discussion and illustrative purposes only and is not a recommendation or an offer or solicitation to buy or sell any securities.
+- Information presented herein is for discussion and illustrative purposes only and is not a recommendation or an offer or a solicitation to buy or sell any securities.
 Views expressed are as of the date indicated, based on the information available at that time, and may change based on market and other conditions.
 Unless otherwise noted, the opinions provided are those of the authors and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.

-- Investment decisions should be based on an individual’s own goals, time horizon, and tolerance for risk.
-Nothing in this content should be considered to be legal or tax advice and you are encouraged to consult your own lawyer, accountant, or other advisor before making any financial decision.
+- Investment decisions should be, based on an individual’s own goals, time horizon, and tolerance for risk.
+Nothing in this content should be considered to be legal or tax advice, and you are encouraged to consult your own lawyer, accountant, or other advisor before making any financial decision.
 These materials are provided for informational purposes only and should not be used or construed as a recommendation of any security, sector, or investment strategy.